kudobuilder/kudo/docs/faq.md

                - deploy
 ```

-The purpose of the FrameworkVersion is to provide the details necessary for KUDO to become an operator for a specific capability (such as Kafka) for a version of the framework.
+The purpose of the FrameworkVersion is to provide the details necessary for KUDO to become an operator for a specific capability (such as Kafka) for a version of the operator.
 As the operator it will execute a `Plan` to establish all the instances of Kakfa components in the cluster as defined in the Framework yaml.
 In the example provided, it would make sure there are 3 brokers deployed.

 ## What is an Instance?